 • Dangerous roads that have not been adequately maintained

-A car accident can be attributed to any number of these and other potential causes.
+A car accident can be attributed to a wide range of these and other potential causes.
 This can make it more difficult to apportion liability, particularly if multiple parties are at fault.

 Comparative Fault and Your Case

-While numerous legal concepts will likely pertain to your case, a few are of particular importance for you to understand.
+While numerous legal concepts will likely pertain to your case, a few are important for you to understand to pursue a personal injury lawsuit.

 Conversely, if other parties are found primarily responsible for the collision, you will be eligible to receive damages proportionate to their level of fault.
 For example, if other parties hold 70 percent of the blame for your crash in McAllen, you will be eligible to receive 70 percent of the damages awarded.